CodeScop/Oge-Mai-Field-Guide/meteorresources.md

 - **Other sources:**
 - **Sell price:** 5 Coins (don't sell till event is over)
 - **Used for:**
+  - MSite Quest: Recovering Stolen Goods (50)
-  - Spaceship Quest: Dinti Me Up (5)
+  - RLab Quest: Encourage an Ecosystem 4/4 (5)
   - Wardrobe purchases at Mining Site

 ### Dust